jimktrains/k4/README.md

 it from being used elsewhere.

 There will be no concept of a "reference" in the C-way.
-There will be an `address` type, but it is effectivly defined at compiler time and constant, cannot be mutated, and the address cannot be used in an expression as any reference to the variable will immediatly dereference.
-The concept of "taking the address of a varaible" is non-existant.
+There will be an `address` type, but it is effectively defined at compiler time and constant, cannot be mutated, and the address cannot be used in an expression as any reference to the variable will immediately dereference.
+The concept of "taking the address of a variable" is non-existent.

 Everything is statically dispatched.
 Objects are not tagged in memory with their type.